QEF/SternheimerGW/test-suite/overview.md

 * evaluate the dielectric function on the imaginary axis
 * Godby-Needs plasmon pole model to obtain a denser grid on the imaginary axis
 * full frequency integration using Pade approximation to interpolate
+* obtain the Green's function on the real axis
 * obtain the Green's function on the imaginary axis
 * use the multishift solver to obtain the Green's function
 * convolute G and W on the imaginary axis to obtain the self energy